bouayad/SaveCar/README.md

 To install :
 -Next Generation Infotainment Software Development Kit you can find the documentation about this SDK in this link : https://developer.gm.com/ngi
-- create a directory then copy the project there.
+-Create a directory then copy the project there.
--launch cmd  then cd  derectory path.
+-Launch cmd  then cd  derectory path.
-- execute this command ngi serve and that's it :) .
+-Execute this command ngi serve and that's it :).